Getting started

 Knitro can take its input from many different calling programs and programming languages, with various levels of abstraction.
 There are essentially three ways to interact with Knitro (in addition, a specific interface for Microsoft Excel is available):

-This section provides a hands-on example for each method, using AMPL, MATLAB, R, Python, and C++, the latter with both the callable library and with the object-oriented interface.
+This section provides a hands-on example for each method, starting with Python, then AMPL, MATLAB, C++, and R.